haghdk/earnonline365/content/posts/the-5-best-wordpress-themes-for-blogs.md

 Scribbler is a beautiful and stylish Wordpress theme perfect for your new personal blog or website.

-This theme is packed with a lot of features including 2 predefined header and blog layouts that give you the option to spice up the look and feel of your website.
+This theme is packed with a lot of features including 2 predefined header and blogging layouts that give you the option to spice up the look and feel of your website.

 The theme is fluid responsive, offering your visitors a fantastic viewing experience, regardless of what device there are using to browse your blog.

-It’s SEO-ready so you can get more visitors to your new website.
+It’s SEO-ready, helping you to get more visitors to your new website.

-These are just some of the tons of features Scribbler offers.
+Scribbler offers a ton of other awesome features.

-With this Wordpress theme, you will get a stunning website your visitors definitely want to come back to.
+With this Wordpress blog theme, you will get a stunning website your visitors definitely want to come back to.

 **[See demo](https://demo.mythemeshop.com/s/?theme=Scribbler)**